devopsifyco/check-cli/README.md

 - 1: Error
 - 2: Invalid arguments

+## Project Structure

+The main directories and files in this project are:

+- `main.go` - Entry point for the CLI tool
+- `cmd/` - Command definitions and CLI logic
+- `checks/` - Implementation of system checks (dependencies, version, ssl, os, speed, etc.)
+  - `dependencies/` - Dependency checkers for various package managers
+  - `version/` - Version check logic
+  - `os/` - OS information logic
+- `build/` - Build scripts for different platforms
+- `assets/` - Icons and other resources
+- `Dockerfile` - For building the CLI tool as a Docker image
+- `.github/` - GitHub Actions workflows and templates

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file or visit [https://devopsify.co/license](https://devopsify.co/license) for details.

 ## Support